-Congratulations on your pregnancy; although every pregnancy has a different experience, there are three standard stages called the trimester of pregnancy.
+Congratulations on your pregnancy; although every pregnancy has a different experience, there are three standard stages called the trimesters of pregnancy.
 Pregnant women go through this trimester during nine months of pregnancy.
 The average period of pregnancy is 40 weeks, and it can vary from 37 to 42 weeks.
 However, it is divided into three trimesters.
 Every trimester lasts between 12 to 14 weeks or three months period.

 Each trimester of pregnancy comes with its specific hormonal change, and each pregnant woman may experience these hormonal and physiological changes.
 You should be aware that your growing baby is affected by your body, but these pregnancy stages help you become a better version of yourself and accept the physical changes in your body.

-Stages and Trimester of Pregnancy
+Stages and Trimesters of Pregnancy

 At various times pregnancy anxiety comes from the unknown.
 The more you discover, the better you feel.
 Now let’s dive and learn more about the pregnancy stages and what you can expect.